RCODI/rcodi-blog/content/authors/bryan-jacobs/_index.md

 user_groups:
   - Fellows
 ---
 I'm a senior at Purdue majoring transdisciplinary studies in technology and unmanned aerial systems.
-I'm currently learning about the advancing use of independent data lakes within industrial settings and the potential implication on laggards.
+I'm currently learning about complex system automation.